dmsolop/qr_redirector/PRIVACY_POLICY.md

 ## Biometric Authentication

-QR Redirector uses your device's biometric authentication (Face ID, Touch ID, or device password) only to verify that you are the device owner before allowing access to application settings.
+LinkFlow uses your device's biometric authentication (Face ID, Touch ID, or device password) only to verify that you are the device owner before allowing access to application settings.
 All biometric processing is handled by your device's operating system.
 The application does not:
 - Access your biometric data
 - Store biometric information
 - Transmit biometric data to any external service